Financial Abuse: Understanding it and Overcoming it

 Am I the Abusive One?

-Sometimes, an abuser will go to great lengths to gaslight you and make you think that you are the abusive one -that you’re the financial bully.
-This happened regularly with my ex.
+Sometimes, an abuser will go to great lengths to gaslight you and make you think that you are the abusive one.
+My ex regularly made me think I was a financial bully.

 When we fought about him blowing his money on video games, he always turned the argument around.
 Why do I get a say in how he spends his money?
 He works, he should be able to treat himself.
-I’m being a terrible person by telling him what to do.
+I’m a terrible person for telling him what to do.

 And the thing is, I believed him.
 It wasn’t my place to tell him where to spend his money, even if that meant I had to spend even more money to pick up his slack.
 I made more, I could afford it.
 He would also bring up the fact that I splurged once on an eighty-dollar bag – if I could do it so could he, right?
 Why am I allowed to make a one-time purchase of something that would bring me joy, but he’s not?